mpusz/wg21-papers/src/3045R0_quantities_and_units_library.md

 ### System of quantities is not only about kinds

-The [@ISO80000] specifies hundreds of different quantities.
+[@ISO80000] specifies hundreds of different quantities.
 Plenty of various kinds are provided, and often, each kind contains more than one quantity.
 It turns out that such quantities form a hierarchy of quantities of the same kind.